 Fellow Since 2006

-This profile was prepared when Celso Grecco was elected to the Ashoka Fellowship in 2006.
+This description of Celso Grecco's work was prepared when Celso Grecco was elected to the Ashoka Fellowship in 2006.

 Celso Grecco’s Social Stock Market builds social investment mechanisms directly into the structure of Brazil’s largest stock exchange.
 The first of its kind, BVS pairs the financial efficiency of the stock market with the social demand for private investments.